 Developing INSL5 analogs as colon motility regulator

-There are over 16% of people in the general population, and 32.5% of people aged 60-110, who are affected by chronic colon motility disorders due to decreased colonic propulsion (constipation) or increased propulsion (diarrhoea).
+More than 16% of the general population, and 32.5% of people aged 60-110, are affected by chronic colon motility disorders due to decreased constipation or increased diarrhoea.
 It’s expected that the prevalence of chronic colon motility disorders will continue to rise as the population ages.

 Further, the lead agonists and antagonists from pharmacological studies will be forwarded to the in vivo testing.
 The lead antagonists will be tested in animal models of diarrhoea, and agonists will be tested in animal models of constipation.